curl/curl/docs/libcurl/opts/CURLOPT_HTTPAUTH.md

 HTTP Basic authentication.
 This is the default choice, and the only method that is in wide-spread use and supported virtually everywhere.
-This sends the user name and password over the network in plain text, easily captured by others.
+This sends the username and password over the network in plain text, easily captured by others.

 ## CURLAUTH_DIGEST